 Built into every Linux system for many versions now, the

 cron "dot" directories help to automate processes quickly.
 These show up as directories that the

 cron system calls based on their naming conventions.
 These run differently, however, based on the process assigned to call them,

 anacron, but this is changeable by a server, workstation or notebook administrator.

 cron normally runs

 anacron these days to run scripts in these "dot" directories.
-You may, want to use these "dot" directories on servers as well, and if that is the case, there are two steps that you can take to verify that these "dot" directories run on a strict schedule.
+You may want to use these "dot" directories on servers as well, and if that is the case, it requires two steps to verify that these "dot" directories run on a strict schedule.
 To do this, you need to install a package and remove another one:

 dnf install cronie-noanacron